opencog/benchmark/README.md

 * __query-links__ -- A real-world benchmark for performing a complex pattern match on a real-world natural-language dataset.
-Creates 576 BindLink's with two GlobNodes and a Variable, each.
+Creates 576 BindLink's with four GlobNodes and a Variable, each.
 The Globs are used to search for connectable connectors, similar to parsing tasks.
   That is, a search over "jigsaw puzzle pieces", looking for pairs of jigsaw pieces that can connect.